Basquash!: Staff

 An overweight friend and former accomplice of Dan.
 He studies various aspects of the buildings in Rolling Town and dreams of becoming an architect.
 He frequently directs Dan's routes around town.
 As Bel reportedly knows everything about every building in Rolling Town, he can create "safe" delivery routes (Dan was destroying buildings while delivering packages).
 He also helps Dan out with his new playing strategy, setting up markers around town with him before the match with Sela and Iceman.
 He carries around a set of goggles.
 After being thrown in jail after the moon cannon incident, Bel quickly lost weight due to the bad prison food.
 His loss of weight was so drastic that Ganz told him to write a diet book, though he said that no one would willingly lose weight on prison food.
 After his release, he quickly regains his weight by overeating frequently.
 In the aftermath, however, it is seen that he has once again lost weight, and now works in a desk job.

-Miyuki's grandfather and a skilled technician from the moon.
+Miyuki's grandfather and a skilled technician from the Moon.
 Haruka revealed that he was formerly a mechanics professor there, possibly of some renown.
 Recently it has been discovered that at one point in time he worked with Thousand and Yang on researching ultimate.
-He where the one who made the bigfoots after years of studies of the ultimate when he worked for lunatic corporations.
+He was the one who made the bigfoots after years of studies of the ultimate when he worked for lunatic corporations.
 After the death of his son when they studied a new way to develop the bigfoots, he stopped his work as an engineer for lunatic corporations.

-A shoemaker from the moon, Haruka came to Rolling Town interested in Dan and Co.'s BFB skills.
+A shoemaker from the Moon, Haruka came to Rolling Town interested in Dan and Co.'s BFB skills.
 She develops special basketball shoes for their Big Foots in order to promote her business.
 She also has a fetish for feet (unintentionally tickling Dan mercilessly while caressing his feet between her breasts upon their first encounter) and has the ability to read people's thoughts just by looking at their feet.
-She is well endowed due to her being from the moon (referred to as the "Lunar Bust") and the low gravitational force, allowing her bust to develop to an abnormally large perfectly spherical size.
+She is well endowed due to her being from the Moon (referred to as the "Lunar Bust") and the low gravitational force, allowing her bust to develop to an abnormally large perfectly spherical size.
 Her shoes contain NIKE's famous swoosh logo.